English Language and Literature

 The courses listed below are required for completion of the bachelor's degree in English Language and Literature.
 Students must also complete the requirements for the Stevenson Educational Experience (SEE).

 Specific pre- and co-requisites for each course are listed in the course descriptions.

 (Note: Some courses may be repeated for credit when focus or topic changes.
 Check the course descriptions following this section to identify these courses.)

 EDCP 100 First Year Seminar ENG 230 Critical Approaches to Literature I ENG 231 English: Forms and Functions ENG 331 Design Your Career ENG 332 Critical Approaches to Literature II ENG 420 English Capstone: Internship Two courses at the 200-level Two courses at the 300-level One course at the 400-level Two semesters of a foreign language at the 200-level or above One course at the 200-level One course at the 300-level One course at the 400-level One course at the 200-level or above

 Tracks and Minors

-A minor in English is available, requiring six courses at the 200-level or beyond.
-At least three courses for the minor must be taken at Stevenson.
 Students minoring in English are eligible to take courses restricted to the English major if the prerequisites are met.
 Please see an academic advisor for more information.
-Specific information regarding minor requirements may be found in the Academic Information section of the catalog.
+General guidelines regarding minors may be found in the Minors section of the catalog.